This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 Are any types of dispute considered non-arbitrable?
 Has there been any evolution in this regard in recent years?

-The Arbitration Law broadly sets out the type of disputes which cannot be arbitrated.
+The Arbitration Law broadly sets out the type of disputes in which conciliation is not permitted cannot, therefore, be arbitrated: see Article 7(2) of the Arbitration Law.
 We understand these to include disputes relating to marriage, incapacity, guardianship and criminal disputes.
-Further, the Arbitration Law provides that public entities cannot resort to arbitration for inter se disputes.
+Further, the Arbitration Law provides that public entities cannot resort to arbitration for inter se disputes: see Article 2(2) of the Arbitration Law.
 There have been no further developments in this regard.

 How is the law applicable to the substance determined?
 Is there a specific set of choice of law rules in your country?